MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 This is my story...

 ### Attempt to onboard using wifi
-I connected a device to its breoaded AP which connected however i could not get any meaningful responce from the UI that should be accessible at 192.168.4.1
+I connected a device to its broadcast AP which connected however i could not get any meaningful response from the UI that should be accessible at 192.168.4.1
-This was marginly annoying but after a few minutes I opted to move on.
+This was marginally annoying but after a few minutes I opted to move on.

 ### attempt to onboard using bluetooth
-I attempted this first with Android Phone with no sucsess. just tried for a while until timed out.
+I attempted this first with an Android Phone with no success. just tried for a while until timed out.

-Then i tried using Windows Desktop with bluetooth adaptor.
+Then I tried using Windows Desktop with a bluetooth adapter.
 This did seem to work eventually but took a while.
-The device appeared on network and could be added to HA, but it had no entities in HA and it turned out that it did not want to stay connected to my network. on reboot it connected then fell off straight away... very strange.
+The device appeared on the network and could be added to HA, but it had no entities in HA and it turned out that it did not want to stay connected to my network. on reboot it connected then fell off straight away... very strange.

-the ESPHome Builder did see it briefly and i was able to compile a firmware but not write as it dropped off so i took the firmware as a file and flashed it via USB using the ESPHome web tool. this still had the disconnecting problem.
+The ESPHome Builder did see it briefly and I was able to compile a firmware but not write as it dropped off so I took the firmware as a file and flashed it via USB using the ESPHome web tool.
+This still had the disconnecting problem.

 ### treat it like a fresh dev board and build from there.

-At this point I deleted all instances of the device from HA and used the ESPHome web tool and prepare it as a brand new blank and basic ESP32 device and connected it to my wifi.
+At this point I deleted all instances of the device from HA and used the ESPHome web tool and prepared it as a brand new blank and basic ESP32 device and connected it to my wifi.

-This seemed to have the device stable on my network so i added it to home assistant and adopted it into ESPHome addon.
+This seemed to have the device stable on my network so I added it to home assistant and adapted it into ESPHome addon.

 I was then able to add the YAML to get the device working in the stock manner I expected.